sameh-dh/TodoList-ReactNative-Firebase-App/README.md

   the first step is to create app folder and _layout.jsx and index.jsx files and return any text
 ```

-## First Lesson : Know how to navigate inside ur app
+## Know how to navigate inside your app